 Biofuels are produced from biomass, and this can range from plants grown especially for the purpose, to waste products from industry and commerce, or from forestry and wood processing operations.

-In New Zealand biodiesel is currently produced from biomass such as used cooking oil, tallow, and canola oil from rapeseed grown as a break-crop (not competing with food production).
+In New Zealand biodiesel has been produced from biomass such as used cooking oil, tallow, and canola oil from rapeseed grown as a break-crop (not competing with food production).

-Z Energy Ltd is building a $26 million biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
-The biodiesel will be produced from inedible tallow, a meat industry by-product.
-The fuel will initially be available in Auckland, Waikato and Bay of Plenty, and will be 5% biodiesel blended with ordinary diesel.
+Z Energy Ltd built a biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
+The biodiesel was produced from inedible tallow, a meat industry by-product.
+Unfortunately, changes in global prices for tallow (a price rise) and diesel (a price fall) made production uneconomic and the plant has been closed.

 Bioethanol is produced from whey.
 However, the production of advanced liquid biofuels from the residues of forestry and wood processing has the greatest potential as a source of transport fuel in New Zealand.

 The Wood Fibre Future report (2020) identified opportunities for using New Zealand’s plantation forestry biomass to help the country move to a zero-carbon economy.
 Biofuels could be produced that would reduce the need for imported fossil fuels.